Learning disability is often confused with mental health problems.

 - The impact of other people’s attitudes

-Every person is different, but people with a learning disability may be particular a vulnerability to negative life events and might not have the mechanisms for coping with these.
-This leads to people with a learning disability having an increased risk of developing mental health problems.
-This can cause long-term pain which may lead to distress, irritability and anger, especially if not properly treated (Royal College of Nursing 2010).
+Every person is different, but people with a learning disability may be particularly vulnerable to negative life events and might not have the mechanisms for coping with these.
+The accumulation of negative life events over the life course results in higher levels of stress, which can increase risk of developing mental health problems (Bond et al., 2019).
+This can result in changes in behaviour such as distress, irritability and agitation (NICE, 2016).

-Negative life events - People with a learning disability are more likely to experience deprivation, poverty and other adverse life events earlier on in life.
-(Emerson and Hatton 2007; Main and Pople 2011).
+Negative life events - People with a learning disability may be more likely to experience deprivation, poverty, abuse and other negative life events earlier on in life (NICE, 2016).

 Why mental health problems are not always recognised: